10 Excellent OpenSource VPN Setup Solutions

 VPN connections are important for business establishments because of the sensitivity of the data that are being transmitted across the web.
 It is quite easy to use snooping software to crack the connection and trap the packets that are being transmitted through the web.

 Both wired and Wi-Fi connections don’t allow the basic security of the data.
 VPN setup thus allow a secure connection which encrypts the data and ensures that it cannot be tapped into.

-Below are some open source and free options to setup vpn server for your home or business.
+There are dozens of VPN solutions available, some of them are free and most of them are paid.
+Below are some open source and free options to setup VPN server for your home or business.

 - OpenVPN It’s an open source Virtual Private Network solution that is compatible with Windows, Linux and Mac operating systems and offers a secure environment to connect to your network.
 OpenVPN allows simplified OpenVPN Connect UI, OpenVPN server capabilities and enterprise management capabilities.
 It also allows a secure environment for access to your private cloud network resources.

 - The Securepoint TERRA It’s a wired VPN gateway which is a secure service for small companies for having their own private networks.
 The built in firewall allows secure remote access using PSec, OpenVPN (SSL), L2TP and PPTP VPN.
 One of the major benefits of Securepoint TERRA wired VPN gateway is its compatibility with other VPN systems.

 - Tunnelblick It’s a free open source VPN GUI which works between your computer at one end and the VN on the other end.
 It works for the Mac OS versions and is based on OS X 10.4 (Tiger).

 - Tomato VPN It’s a free open source VPN which is based on Tomato 1.27.
 It offers automatic adding and removing of firewall rules as needed, Site-to-site tunnels creation sans custom configuration, option to redirect the internet traffic through the network tunnel and accept and push DNS options.